asbah-amjad/WebDev2-Architecting/documentation.md

 The `setTimeout` is used because `setInterval` can cause buggy calls if view is changed and it is not cleared properly.
 Low interval is used since, server B has low response time.

+### Routing

+The _routing_ is done by putting component and router name mapping to `routers.js`.
+The `App.js` will then swap the content by route name if an `content-swich` event is dispatched.

 ### State Persistence

 Because of SPA application, it doesn't have dedicated urls to visit so